suchmememanyskill/OpenCentauri/docs/machine/hotend.md

 !!! example
     The board boots from a simple 5v USB connection.

+!!! warning
+    You can make the hotend board boot into DFU mode by bridging the boot and 3.3v pins on the back during power-on.
+The board is in Read Out Protection mode.

 ## Supplementary board

 ![Hotend supplementary board image](../assets/centauri-hotend-supplementary.jpg){ width="600" }